 The complexity of the relationships between the various meaning or semiotic systems in a text increases proportionately with the number of modes involved.
 For example, a film text is a more complex multimodal text than a poster as it dynamically combines the semiotic systems of moving image, audio, spoken language, written language, space, and gesture (acting) to convey meaning.

 The following overview of how meaning can be composed through different semiotic resources for each mode (spoken language, written language, visual, audio, gestural, and spatial) is informed by The New London Group (2000), Cope and Kalantzis, (2009), and Kalantzis, Cope, Chan, and Dalley-Trim (2016).
+EAL/D learners engage with all of these meaning making practices through multicultural and/or multilingual lens.

 Currently, there is extensive pedagogic support for teaching meaning making through spoken and written language, and some resources developed to support teaching meaning making in the visual mode, through ‘viewing’.
 However, as yet there are few resources available for teaching young students how to comprehend and compose meaning in the other modes.